schombert/Project-Alice/docs/rules.md

 Any war ending probably requires checking that units aren't stuck in invalid combats, updating blockade status, etc.

-A nation being fully annexxed (i.e no longer exists) will automatically white peace all wars it was involved in and remove itself from war participations, it will also end all wars it was the primary attacker or defender.
+A nation being fully annexxed (i.e no longer exists) will automatically remove itself from all wars it was involved in, it will also end all wars it was the primary attacker or defender.

 #### Crisis offers